thefrontiergroup/standards/css.md

 # CSS / SASS

-At The Frontier Group we use SASS, so this style guide will focus primarily on the usage of SASS, however many of these rules will also apply to vanilla CSS.
+This style guide focusses primarily on the usage of SASS, which is the standard at The Frontier Group.
+Due to similarities in syntax, many of these rules will also apply to vanilla CSS.

 ## Syntax